Which? scam alerts

 You should also report the scam to Action Fraud which will give you a crime reference number.

 The onus is on your bank to prove why they’re refusing to refund you.
-They will need evidence to:
+Your bank will need evidence to provide you:

-- Prove you authorised the transaction - but your bank can’t just say because your password, card or Pin were used, that proves you authorised the payment.
+- authorised the transaction - but your bank can’t just say because your password, card or Pin were used that you authorised it.

-- Prove you are at fault because you were ‘grossly negligent’.
-This is quite a high test, or
+- are at fault because you were ‘grossly negligent’.
+This is quite a high test.

-- You told your bank more than 13 months after the unauthorised transaction
+- told your bank more than 13 months after the unauthorised transaction.

 You can challenge the first and second points.

 How to challenge the claim you made an authorised transaction

 If your bank says it won’t help you because you authorised the transaction by giving the scammer your personal or banking details, you can challenge this.

 The financial ombudsman says when it considers whether a scam transaction was authorised, it considers whether the victim knew that money was going to leave their account.